ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 1. create the tea page
 1. fix the routing
-1. remove the home page
+1. remove the home page (delayed for later)

 ##### Create the Tea Page